 Prior to supply work, I had been teaching for four years in a challenging inner-london comprehensive school.
 I had actually been placed there by Teach First and completed the Teach First leadership programme at that school.
-During my four years, I was an MFL teacher, a subject mentor to an NQT, and a pastoral leader.
+During my four years, I was a Modern Foreign Languages (MFL) teacher, a subject mentor to a Newly Qualified Teacher (NQT), and a pastoral leader.

-After I accepted that it wasn’t working with the traditional agency, I decided to find another agency that would suit me better.
+After I accepted that it wasn’t working with the traditional agency, I decided to find another that would suit me better.
 I found Zen Educate while googling supply teaching work.
-I was unsure about how it would be any different from my previous agency, but I booked in a conversation with Daryl who explained to me how working with Zen would be different: schools closer to where I live, guaranteed work, a very good day rate, and a flexible work schedule.
+I was unsure how it would be different from my previous agency but I booked in a conversation with the team who explained to me how working with Zen would be different: schools closer to where I live, guaranteed work, a very good day rate, and a flexible work schedule.

-Through Zen Educate, I have had the opportunity to work in many different schools from nurseries right through to sixth forms, in mainstream schools and in non-mainstream schools.
-Because of this, I have gained an understanding of differences and variations among school contexts.
-I have also been able to figure out what sort of school context I would like to work in the future if I were to take on a permanent role.
-Now that I know the kind of role and school I would like to work in, it will be interesting to see how Zen helps me to find that job.
+Through Zen Educate, I have had the opportunity to work in many different schools — from nurseries right through to sixth forms — and in mainstream and non-mainstream schools.
+This has given me an understanding of differences and variations among school contexts.
+I have also been able to figure out what sort of school context I would like to work in in the future if I were to take on a permanent role.

 When I left my job at my last school, I was feeling quite disillusioned with teaching and was questioning whether it was really the profession for me.
 Supply work was supposed to be a temporary between-jobs solution until I found a different job outside of education.
-However, through my work with Zen, I have come to really love daily supply and the variety of schools I get to work in.
-Also, the fact that most of the schools I go to are within my local community is an added bonus.
+However, in my work found through Zen I have come to really love daily supply and the variety of schools I get to work in.
+That most of the schools I go to are within my local community is an added bonus.
 I feel like I’m actually making a difference doing daily supply.
 When I go into schools there are so many classes I teach that say they haven’t had a permanent teacher for months, so it is really important to me to ensure that every class I teach is the best it can be and that every child leaves the lesson having tried their best and having learned something.